TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-After a while enumerating the system we discovered a `config.xml` file inside the directory: `C:\Users\ellen.freeman\Documents`
+After a while enumerating the system, we discovered a `config.xml` file inside the directory: `C:\Users\ellen.freeman\Documents`

 <br />